mbiuki/minicloud/WebServices/README.md

 * For populating the `CurrImageTable`, create a new IoT rule.
 Put Attribute as '*'.
 Put topic filter as `sensor/camera/image` (we expect this to be the topic that new camera images are sent to).
 Add a new DynamoDB action and choose table `CurrImageTable`.
 Hash key value is string `${topic(2)}` again.
 * In order for the Slack channel to receive sensor updates in real time, create a new IoT rule.
 Add an action to `Invoke a Lambda function passing the message data`.
 Select `SendSensorDataToSlack`.
 Update IAM role.
 Finish creating the rule.

-# S3 Setup
+## S3 Setup
 Simply create a bucket in S3 with default settings.
 The name of this bucket will be referenced as a parameter in the Python code.
+This bucket will store all images taken by the camera.
+If desired, a rule can be created to auto-expire images after a given period.
+See https://aws.amazon.com/blogs/aws/amazon-s3-object-expiration/